 If a lawn’s color turns yellow, the culprit could be not enough iron.

 Soil analysis from Your Local Lawn Doctor or an agriculture extension service will tell you what your lawn needs.

-When a lawn is soft and spongy, it generally indicates thatch, which mostly consists of a layer of dead roots and plant stems that is caused by incorrect lawn mowing, incorrect lawn watering or incorrect fertilization.
+When a lawn is soft and spongy, it generally indicates thatch, which mostly consists of a layer of dead roots and plant stems that is caused by incorrect lawn mowing, lawn watering or fertilization.

 A thin layer (not more than half an inch) of thatch will help prevent ground compaction and will enable the soil to retain moisture.

 But when thatch is in a thick layer, it can harbor disease and insects while acting as if it is a plastic sheet that blocks water, air and nutrients; everything grass roots need to remain healthy.